serverless/serverless/docs/guides/dashboard/monitoring/sdk/nodejs.md

 ### Structured Logs with captureError and captureWarning

-The `captureWarning` and `captureError` methods will send the content to Serverless Console in a binary format.
+The `captureWarning` and `captureError` methods will send the content to Serverless Framework Dashboard in a binary format.
 To enable human-readability these methods will also output a structured-log JSON string, like the one shown below.